Bitcoin-InnovationHub/old/README.md

 # Bitcoin InnovationHub

 The place to promote your Bitcoin projects.
 Where thinkers and makers team up to shape the future of a Bitcoin-based economy.
 Pitch your Bitcoin-only projects via GitHub Repositories which will then be hosted on this website to attract committed fellows.
-If you want to become a supporting fellow, browse through the listed  projects Browse through a [live demo](https://proud-alligator.cloudvent.net/).
+If you want to become a supporting fellow, browse through the listed  projects and contribute with your respective skill set.
-Increase the web presence of your brand with this configurable theme.

 The website is based on Hydra Template by [CloudCannon](http://cloudcannon.com/), the Cloud CMS for Jekyll.